An Overview of WIT

 Identifiers

-WIT identifiers have a slightly different set of rules from what you might be familiar with from, say, C, Rust, or Java.
-These rules apply to all names - types, functions, interfaces, and worlds.
-(Package identifiers are a little more complex and will be covered in the Packages section.)
+Identifiers are names for variables, functions, types, interfaces, and worlds.
+WIT identifiers have a slightly different set of rules from what you might be familiar with in languages like C, Rust, and Java.
+These rules apply to all names, except for packages.
+Package identifiers are a little more complex and will be covered in the Packages section.

 • Double hyphens (--) are not allowed.